sloria/sphinx-issues/README.rst

 sphinx-issues
 =============

 A Sphinx extension for linking to your project's issue tracker.
+Includes roles for linking to both issues and user profiles, with built-in support for GitHub (though this works with other services).

+Example
+*******

+For an example usage, check out `marshmallow's changelog <http://marshmallow.readthedocs.org/en/latest/changelog.html#changelog>`_, which makes use of the roles in this library.

 Installation and Configuration
 ******************************